-A Child’s Song provides consultation, education and therapy to families joined together through adoption.
-We believe that parents have the potential to be the most effective therapist for their child most of the time.
-Given the right information, skills and strategies the adoptive parent can provide the healing experience their child requires to form strong family connections and to develop optimally.
+A Child’s Song provides consultation, education and therapy to families joined together through foster care, adoption and all forms of permanency.
+We believe that parents have the potential to provide the most effective support for their child most of the time.
+Given the right information, skills and strategies parents can provide the healing experiences their child requires to form strong family connections and to develop optimally.

-A Child’s Song also provides parent consultation and individual counselling for adults, adolescents and children who are experiencing symptoms of trauma, anxiety or adjustment difficulties.
-Parent-child relationship therapies are available as well to support non-adoptive families.
+A Child’s Song also offers individual counselling for adults, adolescents and children who are experiencing symptoms of trauma, anxiety or adjustment difficulties.

 Our Name & Our Story………